indiejames/vscode-clojure-debug/readme.md

 attempt to set a breakpoint on a line and it remains grayed out, try moving it up or down.
 * Watch variables are not supported *yet*.
 * Arguments displayed at a breakpoing sometimes show up under local variables instead of arguments.
+* For large projects hitting a breakpoint may be slow, particularly the first time.
+Also, it may take several seconds for variables to show up in the "Variables" pain.

 #### Step debugging